Tusitala Toese

-Tusitala John Toese (born June 4, 1996) also known as Tiny, is an American convicted felon.
-He is a member of the Proud Boys, a far-right group that engages in political violence in the United States.
-He is also a member of the Portland area far-right group Patriot Prayer, prior to joining the Proud Boys and has been convicted of multiple criminal charges for violence at rallies.
+Tusitala John Toese (born June 4, 1996), also known as Tiny, is an American member of the Proud Boys, a far-right group that engages in political violence in the United States.
+He is also a member of the Portland area far-right group Patriot Prayer, prior to joining the Proud Boys, and has been convicted of multiple criminal charges for violence at rallies.
 On July 21, 2023, he was sentenced to 95 months in prison after being convicted of several assault charges.